Estimation and Inference of Extremal Quantile Treatment Effects for Heavy-Tailed Distributions: Discussion

 \section{Discussion}

 We propose a method to estimate the extremal QTE of a binary treatment on a continuous outcome for heavy-tailed distributions under the unconfoundedness assumption.
 Our method, which we call the extremal QTE estimator, builds on the quantile extrapolation approach from extreme value theory.
 We use the inverse propensity score weighted intermediate quantile estimates of \cite{firpo2007efficient} and our newly proposed causal Hill estimator to extrapolate to extreme quantiles.
-The asymptotic normality of the causal Hill estimator and the extremal QTE estimator is proved.
-In particular, the asymptotic normality of the extremal QTE estimator holds for extremal QTEs $\delta(1-p_n)$, where $n p_n$ may converge to $0$.
-This is particularly important since it represents the common case in risk assessment where the quantities of interest are beyond the range of the data.
+We show the asymptotic normality of the causal Hill estimator and the extremal QTE estimator.
+In particular, asymptotic normality of the extremal QTE estimator holds for extremal $(1-p_n)$-QTEs, where $n p_n$ may converge to $0$.
+This is particularly important since it represents a common setting in risk assessment where the quantities of interest are beyond the range of the data.
 To the best of our knowledge, our approach is the first that achieves this.
-In addition, we developed a method to estimate the asymptotic variance which is consistent under suitable assumptions.
+We also develop an estimator for the asymptotic variance which is consistent under suitable assumptions.
 This enables us to construct confidence intervals for the extremal QTEs.
-Simulations show that our method generally performs better than existing methods.
+Simulations show that our method generally performs well.

-Quantile extrapolation is not limited to heavy-tailed distributions, and it would be interesting to extend our proposed extremal QTE estimator to other settings where the potential outcome distributions may have light tails or even finite upper end points.
-To this end, other EVI estimators in the potential outcome setting are required and their asymptotic behavior needs to be studied.
-Some examples of such estimators can be the inverse propensity score weighted version of the moment estimator from \cite{dekkers1989estimation} or the peaks-over-threshold MLE estimator from \cite{smith1987estimating}.
+As mentioned before, there is an asymptotic bias term of our proposed extremal QTE estimator $\wh{\delta}(1-p_n)$ (see Theorem~\ref{thm:hill_extreme_qte}), which is due to the asymptotic bias of the causal Hill estimator $\gamma_j^H$.
+In this paper, we suggest choosing a sufficiently small $k$ so that the asymptotic bias is negligible.
+It would be interesting and desired to formally propose bias-corrected versions of $\gamma_j^H$ and $\wh{\delta}(1-p_n)$ in future research.

-One potential issue of introducing inverse propensity score weighting to EVI estimators is that it complicates the estimation of the asymptotic variance, which makes statistical inference difficult.
-Bootstrap based methods can be useful in practice for constructing confidence intervals for QTEs, as our simulation results suggest.
-It is important to study the theoretical validity of such bootstrap based methods in this context in future research.
+One potential issue of introducing inverse propensity score weighting to EVI estimators is that it complicates the estimation of the asymptotic variance, making statistical inference difficult.
+Bootstrap methods can be useful in practice for constructing confidence intervals for QTEs, as our simulation results suggest.
+It is important to study the theoretical validity of such bootstrap based methods in future research.
+In particular, it would be interesting to investigate whether the bootstrap based methods are valid even without Assumption~\ref{ass:squared_hill_tozero}.